Mountain Pass Rare Earth Mine: Environmental impact

-In the 1980s, the company began piping wastewater up to 14 miles to evaporation ponds on or near Ivanpah Dry Lake, east of Interstate 15 near Nevada.
+In the 1980s, the company began piping wastewater up to 14 mi to evaporation ponds on or near Ivanpah Dry Lake, east of Interstate 15 near Nevada.
 This pipeline repeatedly ruptured during cleaning operations to remove mineral deposits called scale.
 The scale is radioactive because of the presence of thorium and radium, which occur naturally in the rare-earth ore.
 A federal investigation later found that some 60 spills—some of which went unreported—occurred between 1984 and 1998, when the pipeline and chemical processing at the mine were shut down.
-In all, about 600,000 gallons of radioactive and other hazardous waste flowed onto the desert floor, according to federal authorities.
+In all, about 600000 gal of radioactive and other hazardous waste flowed onto the desert floor, according to federal authorities.
 By the end of the 1990s, Unocal was served with a cleanup order and a San Bernardino County district attorney's lawsuit.
 The company paid more than $1.4 million in fines and settlements.
 After preparing a cleanup plan and completing an extensive environmental study, Unocal in 2004 won approval of a county permit that allowed the mine to operate for another 30 years.
 The mine passed a key county inspection in 2007.